United We Care | A Super App for Mental Wellness

 Boundaries in parenting can help in providing structure and a sense of security for children.
 When parents set appropriate boundaries their children develop self-discipline and responsibility [5].
 This is not always easy and children definitely resist.
 But it is important that parents stay firm in the necessary boundaries.
 For instance, a boundary such as a fixed bed-time might initially be a crisis from the child’s perspective and the child will protests, but eventually, it will help in creating sleep hygiene and routine for the child.

-Parents who understand and practice the authoritative parenting style where both boundaries and nurturance are there, will have better relations with their children in the future.
-This type of parenting also has many positive outcomes for children like high self-esteem, academic success, better emotional regulation, and more independence in decision-making.
-So all in all, it is worth the effort.
+Parents who understand and practice the authoritative parenting style where both boundaries and nurturance are present will have better relations with their children in the future.
+This type of parenting also has many positive outcomes for children, such as high self-esteem, academic success, better emotional regulation, and more independence in decision-making.
+So, all in all, it is worth the effort.

 More information – How do parenting style affect children.